 Unlike HDR10, all devices that want to support Dolby Vision have to pay a licensing fee to Dolby.
 At the time of writing, some manufacturers are willing to do this, while others are not.

-The two biggest TV brands to not currently offer Dolby Vision support are Panasonic and Samsung.
+The biggest TV brand to not currently offer Dolby Vision support is Samsung.
 Both manufacturers say that they believe they can get equally good HDR performance by applying their own picture processing and screen technologies to a normal HDR10 video stream.
 They are pushing a ‘dynamic metadata’ alternative to Dolby Vision, HDR10+.

 Without Dolby Vision: Colours are muted and focal point of the welding torch is blown out